-Finding the best creatine supplement can be hard, but the tools and information on this page will make it easy to find a high quality product that meets all your needs.
-Whether you are a bodybuilder, runner, football, or any other kind of athlete, male or female, creatine can be used in order to help you sustain higher intensity training and performance.
+Finding the best creatine can be hard, but the tools and information on this page will make it easy to find a high quality product that meets all your needs.
+Whether you are a bodybuilder, runner, football, or any other kind of athlete, male or female (see creatine for women), creatine can be used in order to help you sustain higher intensity training and improve your athletic performance.

 There are 2 things you should be looking for in a product:

 - Sugar content: Many people will tell you (especially salesmen) that you need sugar to absorb creatine.
 This is actually just a common myth.
-You can take pure creatine by itself and absorb a good amount of it.
+You can take pure creatine by itself and absorb about as much of it as you can.
 There is one exception, if you have a TON of sugar (90 grams+), it will raise creatine absorption, as found in this study.
 No product obviously includes that much, so while you can buy a product with sugar in it if you want, it’s far from necessary (plus you can always just mix in some at home).

 - Type: There are two main types of supplements: powders and pills.
 Powders obviously have to be mixed in a drink, and personally I find them to be less convenient than pills.
 However, if you have difficulty swallowing pills, or just prefer powder, there’s no difference in the quality of products, just the form.
 On top of this there are other types of creatine other than creatine monohydrate, but this is the cheapest and most effective form currently on the market.

-Use the table by clicking the headings or typing in the search bar at the top of the table in order to easily manipulate the database of creatine products to find what you are looking for, whether it’s a certain price, size, or type of creatine.
+Use the table by clicking the headings at the top of the table in order to easily manipulate the database of products to find what you are looking for, whether it’s a certain price, size, or type.
 There is a detailed explanation below the table if you need help.

-I’ve only included the highest quality and most popular creatines in this table.
-If you have a lot of experience with creatine and would like more options you should check out my full list of creatine products.
+I’ve only included the highest quality and most popular brands in this table.
+If you have a lot of experience with creatine and would like more options, check out my complete list of creatines.